-You’ve likely heard about hedge funds in some capacity, whether it’s interviews with successful hedge fund managers, allegations of insider trading in the news, or even the portrayal of fictional hedge fund, Axe Capital on Showtime’s TV drama, Billions.
+You’ve likely heard about hedge funds in some capacity, whether interviews with successful hedge fund managers, allegations of insider trading in the news or even the portrayal of fictional hedge fund Axe Capital on Showtime’s TV drama, Billions.
 But what are hedge funds exactly?
 How do they differ from other types of funds?
 How long have they been around?

-In this post, we’ll answer all these questions, and many more, to help you gain a comprehensive understanding of hedge funds and the critical role they play in finance and investing.
+In this post, we’ll answer all these questions and many more to help you understand hedge funds and the critical role they play in finance and investing.

 Defining Hedge Funds

 We’ll start our deep dive into hedge funds with the basics – defining them.

 According to the Securities and Exchange Commission (SEC), “hedge funds pool money from investors and invest in securities or other investments to get positive returns.”

 Based on this definition, a hedge fund may sound like any other pooled investment vehicle, such as a mutual fund or ETF.
 The definition also provides very little clarification on the kind of investments in a hedge fund.
 All we get is “securities or other types of investments,” which could be anything.
 It’s not an accident that the SEC provides such as broad definition.
 One of the defining characteristics of a hedge fund is how much more flexibility it has than other investment options.

 What do we mean by this?

 Compared to other types of funds, hedge funds have considerably more leeway in a few different respects, most notably in the investment options they can choose from and how they can charge fees.
 While these may sound like relatively minor differences, they have far-reaching implications, including who can invest, the level of risk, and potential returns.
 To see how hedge funds typically take advantage of each and how that makes them different from other types of funds, we’ll compare the typical hedge fund to the average mutual fund.